Canonical representations of surface groups: Representation-theoretic preliminaries

 commutes, where the vertical maps are given by these isomorphisms, the top row is the exact sequence of homotopy groups induced by the forgetful map $\mathscr{M}_{g,n+1}\to \mathscr{M}_{g,n}$, and the bottom row is the Birman exact sequence \cite[p.~98]{farbM:a-primer}. \end{lemma} \begin{proof} This follows from the contractibility of the universal cover of $\mathscr{M}_{g, n}$, and the fact that $\mathscr{M}_{g,n}$ is the quotient of its universal cover by the properly discontinuous action of $\on{PMod}_{g,n}$.
 See \cite[\S10.6.3 and p.
-353]{farbM:a-primer}. \end{proof} The subgroup $ \pi_1(\Sigma_{g,n})\subset \on{PMod}_{g,n+1} $ is often referred to as the \emph{point-pushing subgroup}.
+353]{farbM:a-primer}.
+There is a choice involved here, namely: if $C$ is the Riemann surface associated to the point $m\in \mathscr{M}_{g,n}$, one must choose a homeomorphism between $C$ and our reference surface $\Sigma_{g,n}$, and similarly with $m'$.
+Changing this homeomorphism replaces the vertical isomorphisms by conjugate isomorphisms. \end{proof} The subgroup $ \pi_1(\Sigma_{g,n})\subset \on{PMod}_{g,n+1} $ is often referred to as the \emph{point-pushing subgroup}.